 The P90X and Insanity diets are quite different.

-The P90X diet is centers on a 3-phase nutrition plan.
+The P90X diet centers around a 3-phase nutrition plan.
 Phase 1 of the diet, the Fat-Shredder phase, involves eating mainly high protein, low fat, low carb foods.
 This type of diet, especially when combined with regular workout sessions, usually results in significant weight loss, but also a decrease in energy due to the low level of carbs consumed.

 Phase 2 is called the Energy Booster.
-It is similar to the Insanity diet in that your meals will contain 40% carbohydrates, 40% protein and 20% fat.
+It is similar to the Insanity diet in that your meals will contain 40% carbohydrates, 40% protein, and 20% fat.